sundeepansen/SacredSpiralCompress/README.md

 For more details, please refer to the documentation and examples provided.

 Feel free to fork, star, and contribute to the SacredSpiralCompress project.
-Together, let's revolutionize data compression with the power of sacred geometry!